Okta OIDC Implementation

-Configuration involves working simultaneously within the Bitwarden Business Portal and the Okta Admin Portal.
-As you proceed, we recommend having both readily available and completing steps in the order they’re documentated.
+Configuration involves working simultaneously within the Bitwarden Web Vault and the Okta Admin Portal.
+As you proceed, we recommend having both readily available and completing steps in the order they're documentated.

 You don't need to edit anything on this screen yet, but keep it open for easy reference.

 If you're self-hosting Bitwarden, you can use alternative Member Decryption Options.
 This feature is disabled by default, so continue with Master Password decryption for now and learn how to get started using Key Connector once your configuration is complete and successfully working.

 In the Okta Admin Portal, select Applications → Applications from the navigation.
 On the Applications screen, select the Create App Integration button.
 For Sign-on method, select OIDC - OpenID Connect.
 For Application type, select Web Application:

 On the New Web App Integration screen, configure the following fields:

 |App integration name||Give the app a Bitwarden-specific name.|